Weave Code

 laravel-lang/json-fallback

-Laravel Lang JSON Fallback adds a reliable fallback mechanism for Laravel JSON translations, ensuring missing keys resolve to a default locale instead of breaking UX.
-Simple to install via Composer and integrates cleanly with Laravel’s localization system.
+Laravel Lang JSON Fallback adds fallback loading for Laravel JSON translation files, ensuring missing keys or locales gracefully fall back to another language.
+Simple Composer install, integrates with Laravel’s localization system for smoother multilingual apps.

 View on GitHub